Postal votes

 Important - When you receive your poll card, please check as a priority what address it says you postal ballot paper will be sent to.
 If it is a different term and you have moved to a different address, please tell us urgently.

 You can only vote once in a national poll, such as a general election.
-At local elections, if your home and university addresses are in two different local authority areas, you can vote in in both areas.
+At local elections, if your home and university addresses are in two different local authority areas, you can vote in both areas.
 This is because they are separate elections.

 Anti-fraud measures